BusinessCategory

 Obtaining a license from the Food Safety and Standard Authority of India (FSSAI) is compulsory for every food item in India.

-Trade license: Obtaining a trade license from local authorities is mandatory for commencing your business.
+• Trade License: To run your company lawfully, you must first get a trade license from the relevant municipal authorities in your area.
+Obtaining a trade license from local authorities is mandatory for commencing your business.

 You may also need other licenses, subject to the federal law of the state where you will be running the business from.